Measure your progress!

 Invariably then the question arises, ‘how much is enough?’
 This depends on the person but most people fall into the range of 7-9 hours being the best.
 There are some people who are fine with getting only 5 or 6 hours a night but these are in the minority, do not assume you are one of them!

 2) Sleep in a cave.
 Make your sleeping environment as dark as possible.
-Get a blackout blind (I got mine in Ikea) and turn off/cover up any sources of light in your room when in bed.
+Get a blackout blind and turn off/cover up any sources of light in your room when in bed.
+And have the room slightly on the cooler side.

-4) If you can measure it you can manage it.
-Get the app Sleep Cycle (Iphone) or Sleep Cycle Alarm Clock (Android).
-This app is worth getting solely for the smart alarm but then there’s all of the other useful features.
+4) Get the app Sleep Cycle (Iphone) or Sleep Cycle Alarm Clock (Android).
+This app is worth getting solely for the smart alarm but then there’s all of the other useful features too that tell you about how you’re sleeping.
 It is worth much much more than what it costs.

 5) Have a wind-down routine before bed.
-Dedicate 30 mins or an hour if you can to get off your phone/computer/TV and try to unwind by doing activities such as stretching, foam rolling, deep breathing/meditation (I use the app Headspace – full version), have a bath (bonus points if you use epsom salts), drawing/colouring, reading from a book, listening to music etc.
+Dedicate 30 mins or an hour if you can to get off your phone/computer/TV and try to unwind by doing activities such as stretching, foam rolling, deep breathing/meditation, have a bath, drawing/colouring, reading from a book, listening to music etc. Have a mind that won’t switch off at night?

 6) Similar to #5, avoid stimulating activities right before bed.
-You won’t find it easy to fall asleep if you go straight from working/studying/watching certain TV/movies (comedy is a good choice though)/Playing video games to getting into bed and expecting to nod off right away.
+You won’t find it easy to fall asleep if you go straight from working/studying/watching certain TV/movies (comedy or nature docs are a good choice though)/Playing video games to getting into bed and expecting to nod off right away.
 Take some time to chill and unwind.

 10) Try using some of or a combination of these supplements.
-Magnesium (oral/topical creams or sprays/epsom bath), Valerian root extract, melatonin, 5HTP, Phenibut, L-theanine, phosphatidylserine.
+Chelated magnesium, Valerian root extract, melatonin, 5HTP, Phenibut, L-theanine, phosphatidylserine, ashwagandha.
 Consult a doctor beforehand especially if you are taking any medications.

 And then in some more detail..